Last updated on September 22nd, 2023 at 12:48 pm

 In order to score a point the shuttlecock must land inside the court if your opponent does not hit it.

 How did badminton get its name?
+What is it named after?
 The name badminton seemingly comes from the home of the Duke of Beaufort in the English county of Gloucestershire.
 His house on the estate was called Badminton House.
 The irony of this being that the estate is now better known for holding the Badminton Horse Trials.

 Who Invented Badminton?